igoravelli/brazilian_soccer_championship_analysis/README.md

 🏟 `dimStadium`: Store data about the stadium names and locations.

-🛡 `dimTeam`: This is one of the tables that uses Slowly Changing Dimensions (SCD) due to coach changes over time.
+🛡 `dimTeam`: This is one of the tables that uses Slowly Changing Dimensions (SCD).
+It holds information, for example, about coach changes over time and the stadium where the team plays in home matches.

 📅 `dimCalendar`: The last dimension is a table that stores date-related data for time-based analysis.

-🥅 `factEvents`: This is the main table table in the model.
-It´s related to all dimensional tables and store all the goals, red cards and yellow cards and when they occurred.
+🥅 `factEvents`: This is the main table in the model.
+It's related to all dimensional tables and store all the goal, red card and yellow card events and when they occurred.

 🔢 `factStatistics`: Some statistical reports can be extracted from here, such as ball possession, passing accuracy and offsides.

-🏅 `factScore`: The third fact table store the final league position and score, as well as the number of wins separated by home and away matches.
+🏅 `factScore`: The third fact table stores the final league position and score, as well as the number of wins separated by home and away matches or each team.

 [Here](https://github.com/igoravelli/brazilian_soccer_championship_analysis/tree/readme-file/assets/tables-samples), some samples of the tables mentioned above have been stored to provide a better understanding of the final result and the structure of the data warehouse.